IPNEWPAY/doc-acq/docs/self-hosted/index.md

 ---
 # Introduction

-Welcome to the Self-Hosted section of the ShellHub documentation!
-Here, you will find everything you need to know about installing and running ShellHub on your own infrastructure.
+Welcome to the Self-Hosted section of the Newpay Docs documentation!
+Here, you will find everything you need to know about installing and running Newpay Docs on your own infrastructure.
 Hosting on your own servers gives you complete control over your deployment, allowing you to customize and scale according to your needs.
 This can be particularly important for organizations with strict security or